-The determining equations \eqref{E:detEqsPhi4end} is a second order system of homogeneous, linear PDEs in the coefficients of the infinitesimal generator $X$, i.e.~$\xi$ and $\eta$.
-It can be solved by elementary methods, and the solutions will depend on whether the parameters $m^2$ and $\lambda$ vanishes, since vanishing parameters will yield simpler equations with more solutions.
+The determining equations \eqref{E:detEqsPhi4end} are a second-order system of homogeneous, linear PDEs in the coefficients of the infinitesimal generator $X$, that is, $\xi$ and $\eta$.
+The system can be solved by elementary methods, and the solutions will depend on whether the parameters $m^2$ and $\lambda$ vanish, as the vanishing parameters will yield simpler equations with more solutions.